-Group materiality US\$ 762,000 (2018: US\$ 1,181,000) Basis for determining materiality 2% of net assets (2018: 3% of net assets) We reassessed the percentage used in the context of our cumulative knowledge and understanding of the audit risks of the group.
-Rationale for the The sole activity of the Group is to hold its investment in associate.
-We consider the approach of using net assets as appropriate given the nature of the investment,
+Group materiality US\$ 750,000 (2019: US\$ 762,000) Basis for determining materiality 2% of net assets (2019: 2% of net assets) Rationale for the benchmark applied The sole activity of the group is to hold its investment in associate.
+We consider the approach of using net assets as appropriate given the nature of the investment, which continues to be in the development phase, and the significance of the investment balance to the company.

 The component audit procedures were performed with reference to the component materiality, which is set at a level that is lower than group materiality.
-Component materiality was set at US\$ 533,400 (2018: US\$ 826,700).
+Component materiality was set at US\$ 500,000 (2019: US\$ 533,400).

+6.2.
 Performance materiality

 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Group performance materiality was set at 70% of group materiality for the 2019 audit (2018: 70%).

-In determining performance materiality, we considered the following factors:

-- a. the low occurrence and amount of misstatements (corrected and uncorrected) in the previous audit, - b. low turnover of management and key accounting personnel.
+Group performance materiality 70% (2019: 70%) of group materiality Basis and rationale for determining performance materiality In determining performance materiality, we considered the following factors: a. the low occurrence and amount of misstatements (corrected and uncorrected) in the course of the previous audit; b. low turnover of management and key accounting personnel.

+6.3.
 Error reporting threshold

-We agreed with the Board that we would report to the Board all audit differences in excess of US\$ 38,000 (2018: US\$ 59,000), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+We agreed with the Board that we would report to the Board all audit differences in excess of US\$ 37,000 (2019: US\$ 38,000), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
 We also report to the Board on disclosure matters that we identified when assessing the overall presentation of the financial statements.

-An overview of the scope of our audit
+7. An overview of the scope of our audit